Monday, December 12, 2011

 Rome Isn’t Catholic Enough

-What then of Rome’s attitude towards Protestants?
-Even when Vatican II’s Decree on Ecumenism acknowledged that some Protestants are “members of Christ’s body” (3.20), part of “Christian communions,” (1) and “justified by faith,” (3.20), Rome still didn’t have the guts to officially retract her earlier sectarian statements to the contrary.
+So much for Rome's attitude towards Eastern Orthodox Christianity.
+What about her attitude towards Protestants?
+Even when Vatican II’s Decree on Ecumenism acknowledged that some Protestants are “members of Christ’s body” (3.20), part of “Christian communions,” (1) and “justified by faith,” (3.20), and that Protestants as Protestants have “access to the community of salvation,” (1.22) Rome still didn’t have the guts to officially retract her earlier statements to the contrary.
 Does Vatican II’s Decree on Ecumenism mean that Pius XII Mystici Corporis Christi is no longer accurate, specifically when it gave submission to the Roman hierarchy as one of the four conditions to church membership?
-Similarly, since the Anathemas of the Council of Trent and Pope Pius IX's Syllabus of Errors’ still officially stand (both of which gathered together in one spot teaching that was already part of the magisterium), both Protestants as well as Roman Catholics have been struggling to understand just how serious Rome’s claims to catholicity are in the post-Vatican II world.
+Similarly, since the Anathemas of the Council of Trent and Pope Pius IX's Syllabus of Errors’ still officially stand (both of which gathered together in one spot teaching that was already part of the magisterium), the post-Vatican II approach to Protestants is highly ambiguous, if not incoherent.
+Does Vatican II mean that all earlier statements to the contrary are now void, or does it mean that what was true then is no longer true now?
+At least the Eastern Orthodox approach towards Protestants has been consistent and unchanging and is not plagued by this obscure dialectic.

 Rome Trivializes Tradition